OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ## 7. Documentation

-Documentation is a critical part of any software development project, including Oxide plugins<sup><a href="/glossary#plugins">[3]</a></sup>.
+Documentation is a critical part of any software development project, including Oxide plugins.
 Clear, comprehensive documentation helps other developers understand your code and users use your plugin effectively.
 Here are some guidelines to keep in mind when documenting your Rust plugin:

 ### 7.1 Plugin Description